DrSAR/Graduate2017/README.md

 * International research community
 * Society at large

-In evaluating this criterion, both the prestige of the Vanier CGS and the stage and nature of the candidate's academic career should be considered.
-In the case of health professionals, consideration should be given to standards of research productivity, etc. for their level of experience/qualifications relative to a PhD student.
+In evaluating this criterion, the stage and nature of the candidate's academic career should be considered.
 For applicants who have relevant work experience, scientific productivity prior to graduate school should be considered.

 Supporting evidence to be evaluated for this criterion: